PietsHost/Nextcloud-Installation-Script/README.md

 That's it!
 Once it's done, visit your website and enjoy Nextcloud!

 # Usage
+At first setup a LAMP Server and all PHP-Extensions required by Nextcloud!

-Download or clone this repository.
+Afterwards download or clone this repository.

 After that, set +x to the script and run it:
 ```